stonepros/stone/doc/install/index.rst

 .. _install-overview:

 ===============
-Installing Ceph
+Installing Stone
 ===============

-There are several different ways to install Ceph.
+There are several different ways to install Stone.
 Choose the method that best suits your needs.

 Recommended methods
 ~~~~~~~~~~~~~~~~~~~

-:ref:`Cephadm <cephadm>` installs and manages a Ceph cluster using containers and
+:ref:`Stoneadm <cephadm>` installs and manages a Stone cluster using containers and
 systemd, with tight integration with the CLI and dashboard GUI.

 * cephadm only supports Octopus and newer releases.